MORE THAN MEETS THE EYE

 Hampton Ave, Babbacombe, Torquay TQ1 3LA

 Think quintessential English country village and Cockington pretty much ticks all the boxes.
-A picturesque cluster of thatched cottages including the old forge which gained a mention in the Doomsday Book, the Drum pub designed by Edward Lutyens and a short walk away through parkland brings you to Cockington Court, a historic manor house with over twenty craft studios, tea rooms, walled art garden, tudor rose garden, contemporary art gallery and nearby Cockington Church.
+A picturesque cluster of thatched cottages including the old forge which gained a mention in the Doomsday Book, the Drum pub designed by Edward Lutyens and a short walk away through parkland there's Cockington Court, a historic manor house with over twenty craft studios, tea rooms, walled art garden, tudor rose garden, contemporary art gallery and nearby the lovely, historic Cockington Church.

 Cockington, Torquay, Devon, TQ2 6XA